smartfog/fogflow/doc/en/source/system_overview.rst

 .. note:: FogFlow Designer is dependent on Discovery and Cloud Broker.

-The integration of FogFlow Designer and DGraph is done via gRPC, where a Dgraph client is implementated with Designer server using this gRPC.
-Default port of gRPC is 9080, but in FogFlow 9082 port is used.
+The integration of FogFlow Designer and DGraph is done via gRPC, where a Dgraph client is implemented with Designer server as in below code using gRPC.
+Default port of gRPC is 9080, in FogFlow 9082 port is used.

 .. code-block:: console